DevFacto/javascript-master-class/content/index.md

 $('body').append(widget('something'));
 ```
-The major disadvantage to this style of development aside from some major inconsistency is that there is no binding.
+The major disadvantage to this style of development aside from its inherent inconsistency is that there is no binding.
 UI elements must be refreshed manually when changes are made to the model.

 ####Angular

 Angular is a unique library because it uses the DOM instead of templates to define the app.
 It also makes heavy use of dependency injection which solves a lot of standard web development problems like passing around dependencies.

-####Others

-Knockout and Backbone take a similar approach to Ember; the basics will be the same, but syntax slightly different.

 ###Make-your-life-easier Libraries